LuCEresearchlab/sound-notional-machines/notional-machines/src/NotionalMachines/Machine/ExpressionTree/README.md

 ## Stepping (the f)

-The abstract program state transition function in the bisimulation diagram performs a step in the notional machine.
+The abstract program state transition function in the Simulation diagram performs a step in the notional machine.
 This notional machine does not define that function.
 Instead, `LangInMachine/UntypedLambdaExpressionTree.hs`
 defines it by mapping to untyped lambda calculus, stepping there,